cocos/cocos-docs/en/editor/project/index.md

 4. Android

 Please refer to the [Texture Compression](../../asset/compress-texture.md) documentation for details of texture compression on each platform.

+### Properties

+- **Mipmaps for compressed textures**: Pre-generated Mipmap for compressed mapping, options: **Allow Pre-generation (default)**; **Disabled** Disabled
+    - If the project is upgraded from a version before v3.7, this option is disabled by default
+    - Generate multiple images when turned on, it will affect the package size, please choose according to your needs
+    - If the user is using texture with generate mip maps checked, and needs to generate mipmaps with texture compression checked and some formats that need to be compressed by third-party tools such as pvr etc, you need to turn this option on in the project settings.
+Once enabled, the build will generate compressed mipmaps of the corresponding format for use at runtime

 #### Adding/Removing Texture Compression Presets